Symptoms: Incorrect coding may cause SQL errors when executing.

 SQL Exceptions will interrupt user flow, and potentially may cause a lack of functionality and influence application performance.
 This can have a strong negative impact on overall system value by degrading the performance and reliability of the data.

 Expected behavior :

 SQL exception is a problem (usually an error) that prevents the continuation of a program.
 With such a problem, you cannot continue processing because there is not enough information needed to handle the problem.

 Proper application design and programming should trap any possible failure of the coding to execute properly.
 This is usually done by wrapping all SQL calls in a TRY… CATCH… THROW block which tests whether the SQL statement can execute correctly and if not will perform the required action.

 Exceptions reported by AimBetter monitor

 Permission Violation: A user is trying to execute some function for which he/she does not have sufficient permission – eg. reading data from a secure table

-Foreign key exception – means that a new key being inserted/updated in the parent table does not also appear in another table that is designated as the child.
+Foreign key exception – means that a new key is inserted/updated in the parent table does not also appear in another table that is designated as the child.

-Convert exception – conversion between different data types (string to number, string to date) can fail.
-(For example: data form ‘datetime’ is more restrictive and will throw an exception if the input does not exactly match the expected format.)
+Convert exception – conversion between different data types (string to a number, string to date) can fail.
+(For example data form ‘DateTime’ is more restrictive and will throw an exception if the input does not exactly match the expected format.)

 Permission violation – can occur when executing stored procedures if permission has not been granted for the user.